upnextcontreras/Algorithms_335/README.md

-# Couple Swapping Algorithms
+# Problem Solving Algorithms

-This repository contains three algorithms aimed at solving the "Couples Holding Hands" problem.
-Each algorithm minimizes the number of swaps required to ensure that all couples are sitting next to each other in a given row.

-## Problem Description

-Given an array `row` where row[i] is the id of the person sitting in the i-th seat, the people are arranged in pairs, and we need to ensure that couples (represented by consecutive integers) are seated next to each other.
-The goal is to minimize the number of swaps required to achieve this.
+This repository contains three algorithms aimed at solving different real-world problems, ranging from arranging pairs of persons to ensuring convenient group schedules.
+Each algorithm tackles a distinct problem and provides an efficient solution based on various computational techniques.

 ## Algorithms